MicrosoftDocs/cpp-docs/docs/mfc/reference/cdc-class.md

 ### Remarks
  An inactive window with a realized logical palette may call `UpdateColors` as an alternative to redrawing its client area when the system palette changes.

- For more information about using color palettes, see [UpdateColors](http://msdn.microsoft.com/library/windows/desktop/dd145166) in the [!INCLUDE[winSDK](../../atl/includes/winsdk_md.md)].
+ For more information about using color palettes, see [UpdateColors](http://msdn.microsoft.com/library/windows/desktop/dd145166) in the Windows SDK.

  The `UpdateColors` member function typically updates a client area faster than redrawing the area.
 However, because the function performs the color translation based on the color of each pixel before the system palette changed, each call to this function results in the loss of some color accuracy.